Gold Bar, Washington: Geography

 Gold Bar is situated in the Skykomish Valley, a region of eastern Snohomish County along the Skykomish River in the foothills of the Cascade Mountains.
 The city is 30 mi east of Everett and 40 mi west of Stevens Pass, a major route through the Cascades.
+Gold Bar's boundaries are defined to the southwest by the BNSF Railway's Scenic Subdivision, to the west by 387th Avenue Southeast, to the north by the Wallace River, and to the east by 415th Avenue Southeast.
+An urban growth area includes areas along May Creek and the Skykomish River.
 According to the United States Census Bureau, the city has a total area of 1.03 sqmi, all of it land.
 Of the total area, approximately 66 percent is zoned for residential use (primarily single-family housing) and 19 percent is considered vacant or undeveloped.

 The city was built on a narrow plain within the valley that is bordered to the south by the Skykomish River and to the north by the Wallace River.
 Gold Bar lies on alluvial deposits with an underlayer of gravel.
 May Creek, a tributary of the Wallace River, passes through the city.

 Economy

 The city has several small businesses that cater towards tourists who travel on the Stevens Pass Highway, including a snowboard shop and roadside restaurants.
 A rafting tour company is also based in Gold Bar.
 According to Economic Alliance Snohomish County, there are 41 total businesses in the city, of which six are classified as food service establishments and six are retailers.
 As of the 2023 American Community Survey estimates, a total of 1,224 Gold Bar residents over the age of 16 are in the labor force and 4.5 percent are unemployed.
 The most common employers are in the educational services and healthcare sector, followed by recreation and food services.
 Approximately 2.9 percent of Gold Bar residents in the labor force work within the city; the most common commuting destinations are Seattle (11.4%), Monroe (7.7%), Sultan (7.5%), and Everett (7.1%).
 The mean one-way commute for the city's workforce was 47 minutes; 76.1 percent of commuters drove alone to their place of employment, while 10.1 percent worked from home.